Alucarddacoder/CyberSecurity_portfolio/README.md

 This portfolio will be updated as more certificates and projects are completed.
 Please visit to keep udated.Thank you for your time.
-For more information, please connect with me on [Linkedin](linkedin.com/in/ketmanto-wangsa/).
+For more information, please connect with me on [Linkedin]